 Another natural extension of the results reported in this paper is their generalization to the case of $\omega$-OPLs \cite{LonatiEtAl2015}, complementing, once again, previous studies on aperiodic $\omega$-regular languages (see, e.g., \cite{DBLP:journals/ijfcs/Selivanov08,DBLP:journals/iandc/Wagner79}).

-We also hope that the articulated path that we used to prove that NC OPLs are FO definable can be made shorter and more direct, although we cannot forget that even in the case of regular languages such proof paths are rather complex (see, e.g., \cite{McNaughtPap71}).

 There are other subclasses of regular languages related to the aperiodic ones; among them we mention \emph{locally testable languages}: intuitively, the distinguishing feature of these languages is that one can decide whether a string belongs to a given language or not by examining only substrings of bounded length.
 It is known \cite{McNaughtPap71} that aperiodic regular languages are the closure of the locally testable ones under concatenation.
 In \cite{CreGuiMan78} we proposed a first definition of locally testable parenthesis languages and showed that they are strictly included in the NC ones.
-More recently local testability has been investigated for tree-languages and its potential application on data-managing systems has been advocated. \cite{DBLP:journals/corr/abs-1208-5129,DBLP:journals/corr/abs-1109-5851}.
-It could be worth investigating the relation of this property too with aperiodicity and FO definability for OPLs.
+More recently local testability has been investigated for tree languages and its potential application on data-managing systems has been advocated \cite{DBLP:journals/corr/abs-1208-5129,DBLP:journals/corr/abs-1109-5851}.
+It could be worth investigating the relation of this property too with aperiodicity and FO-definability for OPLs.

-The most exciting goal that some researchers are pursuing, however, is the completion of the great historical path that, for regular languages, lead from the first characterization in terms of MSO logic to the restricted case of FO characterization of NC regular languages, to the temporal logic one which in turn is FO-complete, thanks to Kamp's theorem \cite{DBLP:journals/corr/Rabinovich14}, and, ultimately, to the striking success of model checking techniques.
+The most exciting goal that some researchers are pursuing, however, is the completion of the great historical path that, for regular languages, led from the first characterization in terms of MSO logic to the restricted case of FO characterization of NC regular languages, to the temporal logic one which in turn is FO-complete, thanks to Kamp's theorem \cite{DBLP:journals/corr/Rabinovich14}, and, ultimately, to the striking success of model checking techniques.

 Some proposals of temporal logic extension of the classic linear or branching time ones to cope with the typical nesting structure of CF languages have been already offered in the literature.
-E.g., \cite{Marx2005} presents an FO-complete temporal logic to specify properties of paths in tree-languages; \cite{lmcs/AlurABEIL08,DBLP:journals/toplas/AlurCM11,DBLP:conf/cade/BozzelliS14} present different cases of temporal logics extended to deal with VPLs; they also prove FO-completeness of such logics but do not afford the relation between FO and MSO versions of their logics, neither do they deal with aperiodicity for VPLs \footnote{As a corollary of our result, one can also obtain an FO logic characterization of NC VPLs.}.
+E.g., \cite{Marx2005} presents an FO-complete temporal logic to specify properties of paths in tree languages; \cite{lmcs/AlurABEIL08,DBLP:journals/toplas/AlurCM11,DBLP:conf/cade/BozzelliS14} present different cases of temporal logics extended to deal with VPLs; they also prove FO-completeness of such logics.